rudrabhoj/decipher_text/README.md

 3. Efficient handling of memory.
 4. Multi-language recognization support
 5. Truly cross platforms with binary packages for Linux, FreeBSD, Windows and OS X. Possibly HaikuOS.

+#How to Build
+qmake
+make

+Generated binary file is in bin sub-directory.